Why Is Early Orthodontic Treatment Important?

 Deciding which option is right for your child will depend on their individual needs and preferences.
 Dr. Baum and Dr. Blanck will be able to advise you on the best choice for your child during the initial consultation.

 The process of getting braces is designed to be seamless and fun!
-During the first appointment, your orthodontist will examine your child’s teeth and bite and take x-rays, photos, and impressions of their teeth.
+During the first appointment, your orthodontist will examine your child’s teeth and bite and take digital x-rays, photos, and an itero 3D scan of their teeth.
 He will ask basic questions that cover what you and your child are looking to get out of orthodontic treatment.
 Our team will also help you work through your options and decide what is best for your child.

 Once a course of treatment is decided, your child is ready for braces!
 Most of the time, your child can get their braces put on that same day, saving you an extra trip to our office.
 Follow-up appointments are regularly scheduled after the braces have been put on so that we can check in on your child’s progress and make adjustments.
 These adjustment appointments are key to ensuring that your child progresses throughout treatment and that consistent pressure is being applied by the braces to keep your child on their way to a straighter smile.